helium/HIP/0019-third-party-manufacturers.md

 The reduced compute requirements will enable a new class of lower-cost Hotspots to enter the market.

 Light Hotspots will not be expected to pass the Audit and Compute requirements to run and participate in consensus.
+Their block absorption rate may be documented as a comparison to other blockchain following miners.

 ## Issuing Keys & Paying Staking Fees